 Because of the variety of causes, there are a variety of treatments for TMJ Disorder.
 Medication may help with some arthritis and other joint disorders.
 Sometimes reconstructive surgery may be necessary.
 Sometimes a splint, or mouth guard, to prevent nighttime teeth grinding may be in order.
 Even psychotherapy can be utilized to help patients deal with stress.

 Bodywork is often beneficial when used in conjunction with other treatments.
-Trigger Point and Neuromuscular therapies can significantly reduce muscle tension, Myofascial work can work out adhesions in the connective tissue and Craniosacral Therapy can significantly reduce stress.
-Rolfing® Structural Integration has shown to help by improving over-all posture.
+Trigger point and neuromuscular therapies can significantly reduce muscle tension, myofascial work can work out adhesions in the connective tissue and Craniosacral Therapy can significantly reduce stress.
+Rolfing® Structural Integration has shown to help by improving over-all posture and movement patterns.
 When the body is in better alignment with the force of gravity, the neck and jaw muscle tension needed to hold the head upright is greatly reduced.